aman-dhiman/Advent-of-Code-2017/README.md

 ### Special Cases

-- Day 3, Part 2: If the script doesn't output anything, increase the size of array on line 6 in 3part2.py.
+- Day 3, Part 2: If the script outputs 0, increase the size of array on line 6 in 3part2.py.
 The array can only be an odd numbered square array.